Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 Rolex Datejust Overview

 For collectors, the appeal lies in the range that lives within one model name.
-Jubilee vs Oyster, fluted vs smooth bezel, and dial options like sunburst, linen, or Wimbledon can shift the watch from formal to casual without changing the core platform.
+Jubilee or Oyster, fluted or smooth bezel, dial options like sunburst, linen, Wimbledon, or the new 2026 green ombré can shift the watch from formal to casual without changing the core platform.

-That flexibility, paired with a production run spanning vintage to modern references with current calibers like the Cal.
-3235, is why the Datejust remains a safe, intelligent first buy and a long-term keeper.
+That flexibility, paired with a production run spanning vintage through to modern references on the Calibre 3235, is why the Datejust still works as a smart first buy and a long-term keeper.

 • Ref.
 4467 — The Original Datejust